 Coronary Artery Disease

-The figure above shows a normal artery with nomal blood flow and an artery containing plaque build-up.
+Above diagram: A normal artery with nomal blood flow and an artery containing plaque build-up.

 CAD varies in signs and symptoms and in severity.